volatile/cors/README.md

 ## Usage

-When using CORS (globally or locally), there is always a parameter of type `*cors.Options`.
+When using CORS (globally or locally), there is always a parameter of type `cors.OriginsMap`.
+It can contain a map of allowed origins and their specific options.

-If you set `nil` for this parameter, the default configuration is used: it allows all headers, methods and origins.
+- Use `nil` as `cors.OriginsMap` to allow all headers, methods and origins.

-If you need a more control, give custom options with `&cors.Options{}`.
+- Use `nil` as origin's `*Options` to allow all headers and methods for this origin.

 ### Global

-`cors.Use(*cors.Options)` sets a global CORS configuration for all the handlers.
+`cors.Use(cors.OriginsMap)` sets a global CORS configuration for all the handlers.

 ```Go
 package main